Copper vs. PEX: Which is Better?

 Easy to Connect

-If you’re trying to making re-piping your home a DIY, you’ll have a much easier time doing so with PEX since it requires fewer fittings and connections.
+If you’re trying to make re-piping your home a DIY, you’ll have a much easier time doing so with PEX since it requires fewer fittings and connections.

 Cons of PEX